ycrc/ycrc.github.io/docs/ai/index.md

 - **I need access to closed-source models, but I want to make sure my data is secure(Claude, etc)**
   See [Clarity API](clarity.md) for Yale-managed access and usage guidance.

-- **I want to use AI coding tools**
+- **I want to use an AI coding agent**
+  See [AI Coding Agents](aicodingtools.md) to choose between YCRC-hosted local inference and commercial coding agents and to review coding-agent risks.

+- **I want my coding-agent prompts and code processing to stay local to YCRC**
-  See [AI Coding Tools on YCRC Systems](aicodingtools.md) for recommendations and data security concerns.
+  See [Local Coding Agents on Bouchet](local-coding-agents.md) for Pi, Copilot, Codex, and Claude interfaces backed by a YCRC-hosted model.

+- **I want to use a commercial coding model**
+  See [Commercial Coding Agents](commercial-coding-agents.md) for data-classification guidance and information about YCRC's Claude-only sandbox beta and planned Claude Enterprise service.

 <!--
 - **I want a browser-based, chat-style interface**